The D.C. Government Wants to Hire You

 On Job Titles

-“If you come in as a fellow, you will most likely be hired as an analyst.
-Fellows who are hired to do lots of auditing work, data analytics, urban planning, program planning, and analyst work that is housing or community related.
+“If you come in as a fellow, you will likely get hired as an analyst.
+We hire for auditing work, data analytics, urban planning, program planning, and analyst work that is housing or community related.

 The District has over 70 agencies, and each agency is looking for professionals to balance their budget, help with strategic planning, and more.
 These agencies must have these basic operational needs in order to function.
 If you can offer solutions to these needs, there is a job for you.